 Better to spend your time at funerals than at parties.
 After all, everyone dies—so the living should take this to heart. … A wise person thinks a lot about death, while a fool thinks only about having a good time.
 [Ecclesiastes 7:2,4 (NLT)]

-Near our Florida home is a roadside memorial for a young man who died in a car crash at that corner.
-Decorated seasonally, it’s not easily ignored as it reminds drivers to “Drive Safely.”
-It is a visible reminder of how quickly a life can be extinguished.
-Unlike the fellow in our church class, this teen, the victim of a drunk driver who ran a red light, didn’t have a low draft number to warn him how near to danger and death he was.
+Whenever we pass a roadside memorial or ghost bike like the one in today’s picture, I’m reminded of the precariousness of life.
+There’s a memorial at a corner near us for a young man who died there several years ago.
+Decorated seasonally by family and friends, it’s a poignant reminder of how unexpectedly a life can be extinguished and how much he is missed.
+Unlike the fellow in our church class, that young man, the victim of a drunk driver who ran a red light, didn’t have a low lottery number to warn him how near to death he was.

-These are sad thoughts for a dreary January day, yet far too many of us choose to ignore our inevitable fate.
-Death is the one appointment that none of us will miss.
-While our family background, medical history, and actuarial tables can give us a rough idea of the when, perhaps we shouldn’t be concerned just about the date of that appointment.
-Maybe, like the young man awaiting his draft notice, we should be more concerned with how we choose to prepare for it.
-In both this world and the next, what happens after we die depends entirely on what we do now, before we die.
-Once laid out in the mortuary, it’s too late to write a will and it’s too late to accept Jesus.
-When we’re placed in a casket, we won’t be able to mend fences or make amends and we’ll have missed the opportunity to get right with God, as well.
-Once we’re on the other side of the sod, we’ve can’t express our love and forgiveness or decide to accept God’s saving grace.
+In both this world and the next, what happens after we die depends entirely on what we do now.
+Once laid out in the mortuary, it’s too late to write a will or accept Jesus.
+When we’re placed in a casket, we won’t be able to mend fences or make amends and we’ll have missed the opportunity to get right with God.
+By the time we’re on the other side of the sod or turned to ash in a crematorium, we can’t express our love and forgiveness or decide to accept God’s saving grace.